 Dr. Bowes is a Senior Lecturer in the Sociology of Sport.
 Winner of the 2021 Vice Chancellors Teaching Award, Ali leads the first year module Sport, Culture and Society, whilst also contributing to the second year Sociology of Sport, the Body and Health module, and the third year Contemporary Issues in Sport module.
-Dr. Bowes supervises research dissertations in the sociology of sport, primarily around women's sport, related to media coverage, social media, gender and sexuality, professionalisation and commercialisation.
+Dr. Bowes supervises research dissertations in the sociology of sport focusing on women's sport, related to media coverage, social media, gender and sexuality, professionalisation and commercialisation.

 Dr. Bowes joined NTU in January 2019.
 In 2013, Ali was awarded her PhD at in the Sociology of Sport from Loughborough University under the supervision of Prof. Alan Bairner.
 She also holds a BSc in Sports and Exercise Science, and a PGCE in Secondary Physical Education from Loughborough University, as well as a PGCAP from Nottingham Trent University.
 She is a fellow of the HEA.

 Current research centres on sociological examinations of women’s sport, specifically:

 - Sociocultural examinations of professional/elite women’s sport